 The wiring circuits in the vehicle are protected from short circuits by a combination of fuses and circuit breakers.
 This greatly reduces the chance of damage caused by electrical problems.

-▲ Danger
+⚠ Danger

 Fuses and circuit breakers are marked with their ampere rating.
 Do not exceed the specified amperage rating when replacing fuses and circuit breakers.
-Use of an oversized fuse or circuit breaker can result in a vehicle fire.
-You and others could be seriously injured or killed.
+Use (Continued)